kliment-olechnovic/ftdmp/README.markdown

     conda install pyg -c pyg

-# Using FTDMP
+# Using FTDMP for scoring and ranking multimeric models

-## Scoring and ranking multimeric models using all available scoring tools
+## Scoring and ranking multimeric protein models using all available scoring tools

 Example of scoring with rebuilding side-chains:

     ls ./*.pdb \
     | ftdmp-qa-all \
       --rank-names extended_for_protein_protein \
       --conda-path ~/miniconda3 \
       --workdir './works'

 Example of scoring without rebuilding side-chains: